Last modified: September 14, 2023

 The Provo City School District Board of Education is committed to provide a quality education for all students and in an effort to ensure students have that opportunity they have directed the superintendent to develop an employee leave policy.
 The purpose of this policy is to outline an approach for the efficient and effective management of leaves in accordance with federal and state leave mandates, employee interests, changing workplace dynamics, and administrative supervision.

 The following employee leaves are available to eligible employees: medical, vacation, Paid Time Off (PTO), and Hourly Paid Leave (HPL).
 To ensure the efficient and effective management of the district, High Impact Days have been identified and outlined below:

 - The first or last five days of school

-- The week preceding and following fall break, Thanksgiving break, winter break and spring break
+- Immediately preceding or following fall break, Thanksgiving break, winter break, and spring break

 - Graduation days for UVU or BYU unless it is the graduation of an immediate family member

 - High Impact days as identified by building principals/supervisors announced within the first two weeks of the school year